makeabilitylab/physcomp/arduino/piano.md

 Now, compile, upload, and run your code.
 Let's hear it Beethoven!

-Here's a workbench video of our piano and wiring:
+Here's a workbench video of us playing our piano.
+Make sure your sound is on (or not) to hear our beautiful music! :-D

 <iframe width="736" height="414" src="https://www.youtube.com/embed/FhfzZ4qpxZQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 The sound and video stream seem a bit out of sync here, but you get the idea.
 {: .fs-1 }

 ### Our SimplePiano code on GitHub

 You can access our [SimplePiano](https://github.com/makeabilitylab/arduino/blob/master/Basics/digitalRead/SimplePiano/SimplePiano.ino) code in our GitHub repo.
 It's also displayed below:
 <script src="https://gist-it.appspot.com/{{ site.arduino_github_baseurl }}/blob/master/Basics/digitalRead/SimplePiano/SimplePiano.ino?footer=minimal"></script>